r3it/docs-customine.gusuku.io/content/actions/datetime/calc_date.en.md

 ---
 ## Summary

+If you want to put the calculation result in another field, select that field in the "Set destination field (optional)" parameter.

+Instead of placing the calculation results in the field immediately, if you want to use it in other actions, use mathematical expressions.

 Adds or subtracts days, months, and years to a date.
 The results can be viewed from other action.

 ## How to use